cosmoscout/cosmoscout-vr/tools/atmosphere-generator/README.md

 ### `mie` Mode

+> [!IMPORTANT]
+> Unless stated otherwise, length units must always be given in µm.
+For instance, this is true for wavelengths and for particle radii.

 This mode computes phase functions as well as scattering- and absorption cross-sections for a given particle mixture.
 The particle mixture follows a specified multi-modal size distribution and can have a complex, wavelength-dependent refractive index.
 The results are stored in a CSV files.
 Use `./atmosphere-generator mie --help` to learn about all the options.

-> [!IMPORTANT]
-> In this mode, length units must always be given in µm.
-For instance, this is true for wavelengths and for particle radii.

 Here are some other examples to get you started: